AdaCore/aws/docs/source/high_level_services.rst

 This is a wrapper around the standard callback procedure.
 It is needed to mix dispatcher based callback and access to procedure callback.
-Note that it is not in the `AWS.Services.Dispatchers` hierarchy but in `AWS.Dispatchers.Callback` because this is a basic service needed for the server itself.
-It is referenced here for documentation purpose but an AWS server can be built with using it.
+Note that it is not in the `AWS.Services.Dispatchers` hierarchy but instead in `AWS.Dispatchers.Callback` because this is a basic service needed for the server itself.
+It is referenced here for documentation purposes but an AWS server can be built without using it.

-see :ref:`AWS.Dispatchers.Callback` for complete spec description.
+see :ref:`AWS.Dispatchers.Callback` for the complete specification.

 .. _Method_dispatcher: